Voi avete un cor fedele

 "Voi avete un cor fedele", K. 217, is a concert aria by Wolfgang Amadeus Mozart for solo soprano and orchestra, composed in Salzburg, dated 26 October 1775.
 Written around the time of the composition of Mozart's five violin concertos.
 In this aria, the character Dorina contemplates a new romantic partner.

-A travelling Italian opera company visited Salzburg, and asked Mozart to write an insertion aria for the opera Le nozze di Dorina, an opera buffa by the Italian composer Baldassare Galuppi.
-The text originated by the dramatist Carlo Goldoni, but it is unknown who adapted this aria text for Mozart.
-The scholar Stanley Sadie noted the aria is “substantial with ironic overtones, set in alternating slow and fast sections, shows a remarkable advance in comic aptitude in its gestures and its timing as compared with anything in La finta giardiniera", which was completed by Mozart a few months earlier.
+A travelling Italian opera company visited Salzburg, and asked Mozart to write an insertion aria for an opera buffa being performed based on a play by the dramatist Carlo Goldoni titled Le Nozze di Dorina.
+The scholar Stanley Sadie noted that it is not clear whether the opera in question was Le nozze (1755) by the Italian composer Baldassare Galuppi to a libretto by Carlo Goldoni or Gioacchino Cocchi's Le Nozze di Dorina (1762) to the same libretto.
+The aria "is substantial, with ironic overtones, set in alternating slow and fast sections, shows a remarkable advance in comic aptitude in its gestures and its timing as compared with anything in La finta giardiniera", which Mozart had completed few months earlier.
+Julian Rushton, however, disagrees with Sadie's glowing assessment, wondering where the aria's "giddy coloratura" fits into the comic scheme of the opera.

 The aria was published by Breitkopf & Härtel in 1882.
 It remains a popular concert piece, often performed and recorded.